 NUTS stand for …

 All types of stress can be bucketed into these 4 categories.
-This will help you diagnose the stress in your teenager correctly.
+This will help you diagnose the stress correctly.
 And use the appropriate strategy needed to address the issue.

 How to approach: The best way to approach, minimise and mitigate this stress is to plan and prepare.
 Help your teen to look forward to the change.
 And ensure they are well prepared for it.